 Since the opening of his law practice, David has represented plaintiffs in difficult civil rights cases against government agencies and those acting on behalf of the government.

-At the request of the ACLU, David recently represented the Alabama parties before the United States Supreme Court in the Voting Rights Act case Shelby County v.
+At the request of the ACLU, David recently represented the Alabama voter before the United States Supreme Court in the landmark Voting Rights Act case Shelby County v.
 Holder.

-On May 11, 2015, David filed a civil rights action in U.S. District Court for the Southern District of Florida against the Sheriff of Broward County, FL, a deputy, and the County, alleging the unconstitutional shooting of a 33 year old African-American IT engineer named Jermaine McBean and a conspiracy to cover-up the true facts of his homicide at the hands of the Sheriff’s deputy.
+David has filed a civil rights action in U.S. District Court for the Southern District of Florida against the Sheriff of Broward County, FL, a deputy, and the County, alleging the unconstitutional shooting of a 33 year old African-American IT engineer named Jermaine McBean and a conspiracy to cover-up the true facts of his homicide at the hands of the Sheriff’s deputy.
 The case also alleges systemic problems within the Sheriff’s Office with respect to the use of deadly force against civilians.
 The trial court recently denied the deputy’s claim of qualified immunity and the case is pending before the U.S. Court of Appeals for the Eleventh Circuit on the deputy’s appeal.
 Important developments in the case have been widely reported in the media.

-Please contact David Schoen, Attorney at Law for a consultation so that we can investigate your claim and initiate the necessary legal action (334) 395-6611.
+Please contact David I. Schoen, Attorney at Law for a consultation so that we can investigate your claim and initiate the necessary legal action (334) 395-6611.